 Newburg is a tiny borough located in the state of Pennsylvania.
 With a population of 368 people and just one neighborhood, Newburg is the 1034th largest community in Pennsylvania.
-Newburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Newburg has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-When you are in Newburg, you'll notice that it is more blue-collar than most other communities in America.
-57.98% of Newburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Newburg is a blue-collar town, with 57.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Newburg is a borough of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Newburg who work in office and administrative support (10.08%), management occupations (5.04%), and sales jobs (4.62%).

 A relatively large number of people in Newburg telecommute to their jobs.
 Overall, about 7.36% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Newburg is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Newburg doesn't have a public transportation system that people use for their commute.

 The per capita income in Newburg in 2022 was $37,554, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $150,216 for a family of four.
 However, Newburg contains both very wealthy and poor people as well.